Tina-otoge/sssimp/README.md

-# sssimp :snake:
+# sssimp 🐍
-Simple Static Site Inductor Made in Python
+Simple Static SIte Maker in Python

+A simple tool to generate a static website while being able to use powerful HTML templates (Jinja2), Markdown files converted to HTML, and other preprocessors.

 ## Why?